qthompso/tm_devices/docs/advanced/signal_generators.md

 `generate_function` is a method which allows for the user to request a function from any source channel provided an amplitude, frequency and offset is supplied.
 Other key features include the ability to manipulate specific aspects of certain functions.
-Ramp waveforms can have their symmetry changed duty cycle can be altered for pulse functions.
+Ramp waveforms can have their symmetry changed and duty cycle can be altered for pulse functions.
 The termination of the IAFG and any AFG can be specified using `HIGHZ` or `FIFTY` string literals.
 If the output needs to be inverted, the polarity can be changed on AFGs.